 Are cybersecurity ETFs a good investment?

 The global cybersecurity market is expected to grow rapidly over the next decade or so.
-Cybersecurity ETFs can be a great way to get exposure to this exciting market opportunity without too much reliance on any individual company.
+Cybersecurity ETFs can be a great way to gain exposure to this exciting market opportunity without too much reliance on any individual company.

 How do I invest in cybersecurity ETFs?

 To buy shares of a cybersecurity ETF, you'll need to open and fund a brokerage account.
-The best bet is to research several top brokers and see which has the platform and features that are the best fit for you.
+The best bet is to research several top brokers to see which has the platform and features that are the best fit for you.